-"You can't relive your life.
-That's kind of the whole point.
+"You don't get to re-live your life.
+That's the whole point.."

-As long as we gives a voice to all those who died; as long as we educates the young and as long as we shames those who where there and over-reacted — then we will have suceeded.
+As long as we gives a voice to all those who died; as long as we educate the young and as long as we shame those who were there and over-reacted — then we will have suceeded.

 — Director Simon Kajser